Ben-Malik/ben-malik.github.io/index.md

 Got something you'd like to chat on?
 I'm online on [Instagram](https://www.instagram.com/benmalik_/) or drop me a message at benmaliktchamalam[at]gmail.com.

-See some of my projects at [Github Account](https://github.com/ben-malik).
+See some of my public projects at [Github](https://github.com/ben-malik).